marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Core-steps.md

     DNS_API_KEY="YOURDNSAPIKEY"
     DNS_DOMAIN_ID="YOURDNSDOMAINID"
     ```
-### **AWS,Azure,GCP IPI**
+### **AWS, Azure, GCP IPI**

 1. Have/Create DNS domain/subdomain (**More Detail for DNS on next steps**)
-2. Transfer domain/subdomain to your provider(if not created there already)
+2. Transfer domain/subdomain to your provider (if not created there already)
   a.
 Create hosted zone in provider
   b.
-Use Name servers from hosted zone to transfer your domain/subdomain
+Use name servers from hosted zone to transfer your domain/subdomain

 ### **TechZone, HCCX, ROKS**
 1. You will not need DNS as they will provide for you